 For the study, a group of 134 men were recruited from gyms in Boston and LA.
 To this sample, the researchers also added data from 23 men who’d been using testosterone cypionate as part of a separate trial.

-Of these 157 men, roughly half admitted to having used anabolic steroids, while the other half said they were clean.
+Of these 157 men, roughly half admitted to steroid use, while the other half said they were clean.

 Here’s how the researchers sum up their findings: